-These aquifers exist at different depths throughout the earths crust, but most of them are far to deep to be accessed safely and effectively.
+These aquifers exist at different depths throughout the earth's crust, but most of them are far too deep to be accessed safely and effectively.

 The level at which the water in these aquifers rests is known as the water table.
 The higher the water table, the easier it is to access.
 The lower the water table, the more difficult and more indicative of depletion.

 There are many topographical, meteorological, geological, and human factors that affect the availability of water in these aquifers.
 Rocks have different permeability and porosity and therefore hold water at different capacities.
 The process of refilling the aquifers is known as recharging and can happen both naturally and artificially.

 Unexpected Sources of Pollution in the Earth’s WaterwaysOctober 22, 2020

 Almond Agriculture: Why California is Depleting Its Groundwater SourcesAugust 31, 2020

 How Does the Natural Groundwater Recharging Process Work?